MrMoody098/JavaSoundSynth/README.md

 # JavaSoundSynth

 JavaSoundSynth is a simple Java-based sound synthesizer application.
-It uses the Java Swing framework for the graphical user interface and generates sound based on key presses.
+It uses the Java Swing framework for the graphical user interface and generates sound based on key presses using the openAL API.

 ## Features